Pedrothebusdriver/vinted-ai-cloud/docs/manuals/phone-upload.md

 - You can duplicate the shortcut and change the `metadata` text for different templates (e.g., `"note":"Kids jackets"`).
 - Draft links always open in Safari and work fine on mobile.
+- If Shortcuts says “401 unauthorized,” double-check the `X-Upload-Key` header or request a new key.

 Need help?
 Ping `@codex` in Discord and mention the draft number.